 Make sure to clear time in your schedule to vote, unless you sign up for a mail-in ballot.
 In that case, mail back your ballot as early as possible.
 If you’re voting in person, prepare for lines and potentially long wait times.
 Check out the VoteAmerica list of voter ID laws to make sure you bring any required identification to the polls.

 Also, remember: if you’re in line by the time the polls close, you can still vote.
 Below, we cover everything you should know before you vote.

 Ask an Expert: Student Voting FAQs

-Mary Weaver Bennett is a specialist in legislative and regulatory policy matters for the financial services industry, specializing in electronic payments, fintech, government relations, advocacy, and communications.
+Mary Weaver Bennett is the director of the Michael O. Leavitt Center for Politics and Public Service at Southern Utah University.
+She is a specialist in legislative and regulatory policy matters for the financial services industry, specializing in electronic payments, fintech, government relations, advocacy and communications.

 How do I vote if I’m studying abroad?

 Usa.gov is a great resource for anyone needing to vote overseas.
 Essentially, the registered voter would need to obtain an absentee ballot.